wkumari/draft-vandergaast-edns-client-subnet/README.md

    Akamai; Colm MacCarthaigh and Richard Sheehan from Amazon; Tatuya Jinmei from Internet Software Consortium; Andrew Sullivan from Dyn;
-   John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs; Antonio Querubin; and all of the other people that replied to our emails on various mailing lists.
+   John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs; Duane Wessels from from Verisign; Antonio Querubin;
+   and all of the other people that replied to our emails on various mailing lists.

 15. References